 CBSE Class 10 Maths Chapter 3 Pairs of Linear Equations in Two Variables notes are available here.
-This article is provided here for students of Class 10 to have quick revision for chapter “Pairs of Linear Equations in Two Variables”.
-This chapter will help you to determine the values of the unknown variables with the help various methods such as Graphical method and Algebraic methods.
+This article is provided here for students of Class 10 to have quick revision for the chapter “Pairs of Linear Equations in Two Variables”.
+This chapter will help you to determine the values of the unknown variables with the help of various methods, such as the Graphical method and Algebraic methods.
 An example of pairs of linear equations will be: Rohan bought 2 pencils and 1 pen for Rs.10, whereas Sam bought 4 pencils and 2 pens for Rs.
-20, so what is price of each pen and pencil?
-Now to find the solution for this question, we can take pen and pencil as two different variables and write the linear equations for each condition.
-Hence, solving the pair of linear equations in two variables, we will get the price of pen and pencil.
-Let us go through the article to understand how to solve such pair of equations.
+20, so what is the price of each pen and pencil?
+Now to find the solution to this question, we can take pen and pencil as two different variables and write the linear equations for each condition.
+Hence, by solving the pair of linear equations in two variables, we will get the price of a pen and pencil.
+Let us go through the article to understand how to solve such a pair of equations.

 An equation is a statement that two mathematical expressions having one or more variables are equal.

 Equations in which the powers of all the variables involved are one are called linear equations.
 The degree of a linear equation is always one.

 To know more about Linear Equations, visit here.

 Video Lesson on Pair of Linear Equations in Two Variables

 General Form of a Linear Equation in Two Variables

 The general form of a linear equation in two variables is ax + by + c = 0, where a and b cannot be zero simultaneously.